wiard/punkbank/README.md

 ### The future

-Studying crypto has become much more fun since Casey Rodarmor created Ordinals and I follow everything on a daily base on X. I see X as a very good platform to share ideas and I like Casey Rodarmor for his free mind.
+Studying crypto has become much more fun since Casey Rodarmor created Ordinals and I follow him and everything else on Ordinals on a daily base on X. I see X as a very good platform to share ideas and I like Casey Rodarmor for his free mind.

 ### The Marketing of Ordinals